MycroftAI/mimic-recording-studio/README.md

 SELECT AVG(LENGTH(prompt)) AS avgLength FROM audiomodel
 ```

-There are many ways more on how query sqlite database might help you but these should be enough to show the possibilities.
-> E.g. Looking for recordings in a specific timerange might help to remove recordings made in a bad environment.
+There are many ways that querying the sqlite database might be useful.
+For example, looking for recordings in a specific time range might help to remove recordings made in a bad environment.

 ### Table "usermodel"
-Even if Mimic-Recording-Studio just uses one sqlite database it can be used by more than one speaker.
+Mimic-Recording-Studio can be used by more than one speaker using the same sqlite database file.

 This tables provides following informations per speaker:
 * Unique identifier of speaker (uuid)
 * Name of speaker (user_name)
-* Newest recorded line number of corpus (propmpt_num)
+* Newest recorded line number of corpus (prompt_num)
 * Total recording time (total_time_spoken)
 * How many chars have been recorded (len_char_spoken)

-These values are e.g. used to calculate the speaking pace to show if the recorded phrase is too fast or slow compared to previous recordings.
+These values are used to calculate metrics.
+For example, the speaking pace may show if the recorded phrase is too fast or slow compared to previous recordings.

 Query table "usermodel" to get a list of speakers and some recording statistics on them.

-## Modify recorder uuid in browser
+## Modify recorder uuid
 The browser used to record your phrases persists the user uuid and user_name in it's local storage.

 > Values in browsers local storage, file system structure and sqlite database should always match!